Team1-3308-Fall2023/3308-Project-Team_1/SQL_TESTING.md

 - Lunch: Contains all recipes that are lunch recipes
 - Dinner: Contains all recipes that are Dinner recipes.
 There may be some overlap with lunch.
 #### Tests:
+- Insert Test:
+  - If a category is selected under a recipe, that recipe is added to that category
+- Delete Test:
+  - If a category is removed from a recipe, then that recipe is removed from that table group.
+##### Data Access Tests:
 - If no categories are selected, all recipes appear (default to all recipes being shown)
   - User case name:
     - Verify Default page appearance